The Endorsement Process

-Every so often, I believe it is important to pause and reflect upon the process that IBAT employs in the endorsement of various providers.
-It has been several years since we highlighted information about the process with our membership and so I am hopeful you will find this review timely and beneficial.
+With IBAT Services celebrating its 35th anniversary this year, it is important to pause and reflect upon the process that IBAT employs in the endorsement of various providers.
+It has been several years since we highlighted information about the process with our membership, so I hope you will find this review timely and beneficial.